Watch past educational presentations and see live events in real time

 Lupus (systematic lupus erythematosus) is a chronic inflammatory disease that can affect skin, joints, kidneys, lungs and/or other organs of the body.
 A study showed 8 percent of patients with SLE had at least one first-degree family member (parents, siblings and children) with the same diagnosis compared to 0.08% of the general population.
 This suggests SLE recurs to a modest degree in families.

 A twin study showed that SLE recurs in the other sibling in 24% of identical twins and 2% non-identical twins, implying both genetic and environmental factors are important.
 Researchers have identified multiple gene alterations that contribute to a modestly increased risk for this disease.

 It is thought that a combination of these genes leads to development of systemic lupus erythematosus.

-Osteoarthritis or degenerative joint disease is the most common type of arthritis.
-OA and DJD are not autoimmune diseases and, thus, unlikely to share the same genes as ankylosing spondylitis, rheumatoid arthritis or systemic lupus erythematosus.
+Osteoarthritis (OA) or degenerative joint disease (DJD) is the most common type of arthritis.
+OA and DJD are not autoimmune diseases, and thus are unlikely to share the same genes as ankylosing spondylitis, rheumatoid arthritis, or systemic lupus erythematosus.
 In a study comparing identical to non-identical twins, an identical twin had a two-fold higher chance of developing OA of the hand or knee if the other twin had the same disease.
-This indicates genetics may play an important role in a person’s developing OA or DJD.
+This indicates that genetics may play an important role in the development of OA or DJD.